am2892/MiniProject2/README.md

 - [ ]  add tests for each function

 #### Ariana
-- [ ]  function to calculate population mean
+- [x]  function to calculate Population Mean
-- [ ]  function to calculate Variance of population proportion
+- [x]  function to calculate Variance of Population Proportion
-- [ ]  function to calculate Confidence Interval
+- [x]  function to calculate Confidence Interval
-- [ ]  function to calculate Sample Mean
+- [x]  function to calculate Sample Mean
 - [ ]  add tests for each function